 Selecting a board over a part is recommended, as the board files provide additional configuration information for a variety of peripherals and components in a design.
-Click the Board button to open the board tab.
+Click the Boards to open the board tab.

 Search for your board and select it from the list.

 Important: If your board does not appear in the list, Digilent's board files have not been installed.
 Review Installing Vivado, Vitis, and Digilent Board Files for instructions on installation of these files.

 Important: If you have Vivado 2022.2, there is an extra step to Refresh the list and install the target board.

 The last screen of the New Project wizard summarizes what was chosen in the previous screens.
 Click Finish to open your project.

 The Flow Navigator is the most important pane of the main Vivado window to know.
 It is how a user navigates between different tools within Vivado.

 - Project Manager